We may receive compensation when you click on links to products from our partners.

 First, know that a firing is not an automatic black mark on your reputation.
 Prospective employers will take several things into account, including:

-- The reason for the termination: The circumstances that led to you being fired have weight when you’re applying for a new job.
-For example, an employer is likely to be more forgiving if you were fired for personality clashes or underperformance than if you were caught stealing;
+- The reason for the termination: The circumstances that led to you being the example, an employer is likely to be more forgiving if you were fired for personality clashes or underperformance than if you were caught stealing;

 - Your attitude toward the firing: You can affect your potential boss’s perception of your previous firing through your own outlook on the event.
 If you use the opportunity to badmouth your previous boss or go on a bitter tirade about the troublesome manager who had it out for you, you probably won’t land this new job;